 2 – Label your tubes, boxes, and racks

 This may seem like the most obvious step in maintaining cell line banks, but it is also the most crucial.
 Most cell lines are aliquoted and frozen in 2 ml vials at cryogenic temperatures (–196°C/–320.1°F) for long-term storage, either in freezers or in liquid nitrogen tanks.
 To help the cells survive cryogenic temperatures, they can be incubated with a cryoprotectant, such as DMSO, and frozen incrementally using cell-freezing containers (e.g. Mr. Frosty™) containing isopropanol, all of which helps prevent hazardous ice crystals from forming inside the cells.
-This requires cryogenic labels that can withstand extremely low temperatures and exposure to the cryoprotectant solution and/or isopropanol to prevent the label from falling off, smudging, or fading.
+This requires labels for cryovials, such as self-laminating wrap-around cryo labels, that can withstand extremely low temperatures and exposure to the cryoprotectant solution and/or isopropanol to prevent the label from falling off, smudging, or fading.
 Avoid hand-writing your labels, though this can be more convenient in the short-term, it can result in samples that can't be identified either due to the illegibility of the writing, or smudging and fading of the ink.

 Boxes and racks used to store cell lines should also be labeled appropriately to save time and avoid confusion.
 Cardboard and plastic cryo boxes should be labeled with cryo labels, while metal racks and canes used in freezers and liquid nitrogen Dewars can be labeled with either cryogenic labels specific for metallic surfaces or with hanging cryogenic tags.